-Adaptor protein complexes (AP-complexes) are ubiquitously expressed protein complexes that occur in all mammals.
-Adaptor proteins are essential for the formation of the clathrin coated vesicles and are the most common proteins in the clathrin vesicles besides clathrin .
+Adaptor protein complexes (AP complexes) are ubiquitously expressed protein complexes found in all mammals.
+Adapter proteins are essential for the formation of clathrin-coated vesicles and, along with clathrin , are the most abundant proteins in clathrin vesicles.

 Adapter proteins mediate the binding of clathrin to membranes.
-In addition, they can interact with a broad range of accessory and regulatory proteins through various other binding domains.
+Furthermore, they can interact with a variety of accessory and regulatory proteins through various other binding domains.

 All adaptors have a very characteristic structure that resembles a head with long ears under the electron microscope.
 The individual subunits are called adaptins.
-With their many binding and interaction sites, these protein complexes are the organisational centres of clathrin-mediated endocytosis: they connect the framework molecule clathrin to the membranes, bind certain cargo molecules and recruit a swarm of helper molecules to the sites of vesicle formation.
+With their many binding and interaction sites, these protein complexes are organizational centers of clathrin-mediated endocytosis: they connect the scaffold molecule clathrin to membranes, bind certain cargo molecules, and recruit a swarm of helper molecules to the sites of vesicle formation

 General informationThis section has been translated automatically.